-GlobalStat is an aggregated statistics portal with tools for analysing data on social, political, economic, environmental and sustainability variables worldwide.
+GlobalStat is an aggregated data portal with tools for analysing statistics on social, political, economic, environmental and sustainability variables worldwide.
 Data is sourced from international organisations and collated by the Global Governance Programme at the European University Institute, Florence, and the Fundação Francisco Manuel dos Santos, Lisbon.

 - GlobalStat indicators are grouped in three clusters: Global trends; Sustainable livelihood; and Prosperity of nations/human well-being